Menu

 Music in the Early Years

-In EYFS, children will begin to learn musical skills through the Early Learning Goals of ‘Communication and Language’, ‘Physical Development’ and ‘Expressive Arts and Design’.
+In EYFS, children begin to learn musical skills through the Early Learning Goals of ‘Communication and Language’, ‘Physical Development’ and ‘Expressive Arts and Design’.

 Listen carefully to rhymes and songs, paying attention to how they sound.